 The Switch is Nintendo’s best-selling home console of all time, and widely beloved for its rich library of games—a dramatic turn from the middling Wii U before it.
 But it’s been seven years since the Switch launched, and fans are getting antsy for Nintendo’s next big thing.

 Luckily, it may not be far off.
 Rumors and reports point to a Switch successor that will pack in more power than the original while maintaining its winning blend of home console and handheld functionality.
 We'll call it the Switch 2 for now.
+And Nintendo has now officially confirmed its existence.

 Reports suggest that major game developers have already been shown the new hardware, which—if true—may suggest a not-too-distant release window.
-Here’s everything we’ve heard so far about Nintendo’s next handheld game console, and stay tuned as we will update this story regularly with new details and hopefully future official announcements, too.
+Here’s everything we’ve heard so far about Nintendo’s next handheld game console, and stay tuned as we will update this story regularly with new details and future official announcements, too.

 What is the Nintendo Switch 2?